 Gayle Thompson has been a daily contributor for The Boot since it began in 2008.
 In addition, she has written for Rolling Stone, Country Weekly, CBS Radio and several other outlets.
 Besides writing, she loves traveling, cooking, entertaining and anything else that involves her husband and little boy.

-14 Years Ago: Sugarland’s Debut Album Is Released
+49 Years Ago: Merle Haggard’s ‘Okie From Muskogee’ Album Is Released

 On Dec.
 29, 1969, Merle Haggard's 'Okie From Muskogee' album was released.

 48 Years Ago: Lynn Anderson’s ‘(I Never Promised You a) Rose Garden’ Hits No. 1

 On Dec.
 26, 1970, Anderson's single "(I Never Promised You a) Rose Garden" became her first No. 1 hit.

 19 Years Ago: Faith Hill Tops the Charts With ‘Breathe’

 Dec.
 25, 1999, was a Christmas to remember for Hill.